notJust-dev/notjustdev/content/posts/2023-02-02-react-native-local-push-notifications/index.md

 />
 ```

-Now when the user deletes the reminder, you will not be see any push notification.
+Now when the user deletes the reminder, he or she will not see any push notification!

 So far we have been testing on the iOS simulator.
 But it should work the same for the Android device as well.

 ## Conclusion